claromes/waybacktweets/README.md

 A prototype written in Python with the Streamlit framework and hosted on Streamlit Cloud.

-> [!NOTE]
-> Starting from version 1.0, the web app will not receive all updates from the official package.
-To access all features, prefer the package via PyPI.
+Important: Starting from version 1.0, the web app will no longer receive all updates from the official package.
+To access all features, prefer using the package from PyPI.

 ## Documentation